truthcoin/www.truthcoin.info/_posts/2016-12-06-against-the-hard-fork.md

 ## The Game Theory of Bitcoin Upgrades
 > Bitcoin's Upgrades are safe, because they are optional.
-This "flips" the cost of validatio

 ### Upgrade Model